mrthiuri/Book-recommender/README.md

 Book recommender using [Goodreads](https://www.goodreads.com) dataset and cosine similarity with NLP-based content filtering.

 ## 🚀 **Features**

-- Content-based filtering using cosine similarity
+- 🎯 Smart Content-Based Filtering – Uses cosine similarity on TF-IDF features to deliver personalized book recommendations based on your reading preferences.
-- Clean interface powered by Gradio
+- 🎨 Clean Gradio Interface – Intuitive, responsive, and beautifully designed UI that runs in the browser with zero setup.
-- Lightweight and easy to use
+- 📚 Real Goodreads Dataset – Built on real-world data from thousands of Goodreads users, ensuring meaningful and reliable recommendations.
-- Based on real Goodreads data
+- ⚡ Lightweight & Fast – Optimized for speed and minimal resource usage, delivering instant recommendations

 ## 📁 **Dataset**